• Skip to primary navigation

 Anyway, it’s probably good that they were strictly a holiday thing.
 There’s a reason they’re so addictive: FAT.

-The dough is full of eggs, oil, and sour cream, a full lb of bacon is used, the sauerkraut absorbs the bacon fat - it’s NOT drained off - etc.
+The dough is full of whole eggs, vegetable oil, and sour cream, a full lb of bacon is used, the sauerkraut absorbs the bacon fat - it’s NOT drained off - etc.

 SO good!